stackforge/fuel-docs/pages/install-guide/0060-download-fuel.rst

 Fuel provides the following installation options:

 * **ISO image**
-  For installation from CD media devices.
+  Used as a disk file for a Virtualized deployment or burned to DVD media for a bare-metal installation.

 * **Raw sector file (IMG)**
-  For installation from flash media devices (USB).
+  For bare-metal installation from flash media devices (USB).
   Both installation images contain the installer for Fuel Master node.

 .. seealso:: `Downloads <http://fuel.mirantis.com/your-downloads/>`_